orbit-love/github-actions-templates/Circle/README.md

     * Follow the steps in the [GitHub Actions Templates First Time Setup Guide](https://github.com/orbit-love/github-actions-templates/blob/main/FIRST_TIME_SETUP.md) and add the following additional secret:
         * `CIRCLE_API_KEY`: Create a new API key in the API section in your User Settings
         * `CIRCLE_URL`: This is your Circle custom URL, for example: `https://orbit.circle.so`
+* This workflow will automatically filter out any Circle posts or comments that are older than the most recent Circle posts and comments in your Orbit workspace currently.
+    * To perform a historical import, that will send to Orbit **all** of your Circle posts and comments add the `--historical-import` flag to the workflow file on both line 24 and line 32:
+        * `circle_orbit --check-comments --historical-import`
+        * `circle_orbit --check-posts --historical-import`
+    * **You should only need to run a historical import once, and it is recommended to remove the `--historical-import` flag after.**

 Once the workflow and credentials have been added to your GitHub repository, the workflow will be activated.
 You do not need to do anything else to activate it.